habentg/ft_transcendence/Resources/TO-DO.md

 Friday cases - Unsolved Cases
 1, All css & js files are deleted, except the during signout from friend search (needs revision).

+saturday night - to do:
+1. duplication of notifications - ex: